Cyclomatic complexity

 Cyclomatic complexity is a software metric used to indicate the complexity of a program.
 It is a quantitative measure of the number of linearly independent paths through a program's source code.
 It was developed by Thomas J. McCabe, Sr. in 1976.

-Cyclomatic complexity is computed using the control-flow graph of the program: the nodes of the graph correspond to indivisible groups of commands of a program, and a directed edge connects two nodes if the second command might be executed immediately after the first command.
-Cyclomatic complexity may also be applied to individual functions, modules, methods or classes within a program.
+Cyclomatic complexity is computed using the control-flow graph of the program.
+The nodes of the graph correspond to indivisible groups of commands of a program, and a directed edge connects two nodes if the second command might be executed immediately after the first command.
+Cyclomatic complexity may also be applied to individual functions, modules, methods, or classes within a program.

-One testing strategy, called basis path testing by McCabe who first proposed it, is to test each linearly independent path through the program; in this case, the number of test cases will equal the cyclomatic complexity of the program.
+One testing strategy, called basis path testing by McCabe who first proposed it, is to test each linearly independent path through the program.
+In this case, the number of test cases will equal the cyclomatic complexity of the program.

 Description

 Definition

-The cyclomatic complexity of a section of source code is the number of linearly independent paths within it—a set of paths being linearly dependent if there is a subset of one or more paths where the symmetric difference of their edge sets is empty.
-For instance, if the source code contained no control flow statements (conditionals or decision points), the complexity would be 1, since there would be only a single path through the code.
-If the code had one single-condition IF statement, there would be two paths through the code: one where the IF statement evaluates to TRUE and another one where it evaluates to FALSE, so the complexity would be 2.
+There are multiple ways to define cyclomatic complexity of a section of source code.
+One common way is the number of linearly independent paths within it.
+A set $S$ of paths is linearly independent if the edge set of any path $P$ in $S$ is not the union of edge sets of the paths in some subset of $S/P$.
+If the source code contained no control flow statements (conditionals or decision points) the complexity would be 1, since there would be only a single path through the code.
+If the code had one single-condition IF statement, there would be two paths through the code: one where the IF statement is TRUE and another one where it is FALSE.
+Here, the complexity would be 2.
 Two nested single-condition IFs, or one IF with two conditions, would produce a complexity of 3.